 There is a saying that “Heaven helps those who help themselves” lack of seriousness in some students has led them to the wrong path.
 An external examination is one of the easiest exams to pass and yet very difficult to overcome, Hence, we have to help ourselves out if we really aim for the best.

 Important Links you should check

-Let me start from here, It is a pity that some students do not really work hard on how to develop their essay writing skill by making researches on some hints needed to write a good letter, or rather, they don’t take it seriously.
+Let me start from here, It is a pity that some students do not really work hard on how to develop their essay writing skills by making research on some hints needed to write a good letter, or rather, they don’t take it seriously.
 Why some do this may be, because they feel they know the right thing to do, whereas, they might not have the slightest idea of what WAEC LETTER writing is all about.

-All thanks to my tutorial teacher who made me realized that letter writing is easy to pass if you know the hints on how to write a good letter and it’s is the easiest way to earn free marks in the WAEC use of English exam.
+All thanks to my tutorial teacher who made me realize that letter writing is easy to pass if you know the hints on how to write a good letter and it’s is the easiest way to earn free marks in the WAEC use of English exam.

 Let me list some of these important things examiners look at when grading your WAEC letters before I will talk more about them.

 - Body of the letter